questionlp/api.wwdt.me_docs/content/host.md

 ## Host

 This set of Wait Wait...
 Don't Tell Me!
-Stats API endpoints can be used to request hosts and their corresponding information.
+Stats API endpoints can be used to request show hosts and their corresponding information.

 ### List hosts